tiagovportela/my-personal-portfolio/content/authors/admin/_index.md

 title: Tiago Portela
 email: tiagovportela@protonmail.com
 ---
 Hi, I'm Tiago, an analytical and self-taught mind with half a decade of experience working in data.
 I like to create some analytics apps and experiment with different technologies or ideas.
-I also develope IoT system for my corrent company.
+I also develop IoT system for my current company.

-My personal interrests are politics, history and philosophy.
+My personal interests are politics, history and philosophy.
 I love a good talk on this topics

 I'm also an amateur astronomer who likes to look at the stars on the darkest and cleanest nights.